 The University Promotion and Tenure Committee is composed of two members from each of the college promotion and tenure committees plus one member from the University Libraries.
 The two members from each college promotion and tenure committee consist of the committee's chair, plus one additional member.
 Both will be elected by a majority vote of the members of their respective college promotion and tenure committees.
-The chair of the University Promotion and Tenure Committee is elected by a majority vote of the committee members.
+The chair of the University Promotion and Tenure Committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee is elected by a majority vote of the committee members.